StrangeBeeCorp/docs/docs/thehive/administration/authentication/ldap.md

     User data is synchronized periodically:
     - New LDAP users are automatically created in TheHive.
-    - Removed users are disabled.
+    - Removed users become inactive.
     - Organization membership and user profiles are assigned based on LDAP group membership.

     The configuration must include a mapping of LDAP groups to corresponding organizations and profiles.